twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/parallel-and-recursive-route-rendering-with-rsc/post.md

 {% waterfall-timeline /%}

 The term waterfall comes from the way these components appear on a rendering timeline.
-Since no component can render before it's parent finishes, it paints a picture that sort of looks like a waterfall.
+Since no component can render before its parent finishes, it paints a picture that sort of looks like a waterfall.

-To show you how this affects the user experience of an app I've changed each data fetch to take one second to load.
-Try refreshing the app, see how the components load one after the other.
+To show you how this affects the user experience of the blog post app I've changed each data fetch to take one second to load.
+Try refreshing the app now, see how each components is blocked by its parent.

 {% waterfall-app /%}

 Ouch.
 That's tough to watch.

-An app that waterfalls has poor render performance because the total time to render is the sum of the rendering times of _all_ components.
-In the case above the blog post editor is not usable for three seconds.
+The cost of waterfalls is poor rendering performance, since the total render time becomes the sum of every component's render time.
+In the example above, the blog post editor is unusable for three seconds.

 In order to fix these waterfalls we'll need a router that runs each of these components in parallel.